debashisdash1999/debashisdash1999/README.md

 # 🙏🏻Greetings, I’m Choudhury Debashis Dash

-💻 **Cloud Data Engineer | SQL Developer | Data Analytics Enthusiast**
+💻 **Cloud Data Engineer | ETL / ELT Developer | Data Analytics Enthusiast**
-📍 Based in India | 🌎 Open to opportunities across India and abroad | ⏱ Immediately Available
+📍 India &nbsp;|&nbsp; 🌎 Open to roles across India and abroad &nbsp;|&nbsp; ⚡ Immediately Available

 ---

-## 🚀 About Me
+## 🚀 What I Do

-- Working with **Snowflake, SQL, ADF, ADLS, AWS S3, and Power BI** on real-world data projects
-- Building and experimenting with **ETL / ELT pipelines**, data warehousing concepts, and automation using **Streams, Tasks, and Snowpipe**
-- Enjoy creating **Power BI dashboards** that turn raw data into clear insights
+I design and build data pipelines, cloud warehouses, and BI dashboards that help businesses move from raw data to reliable decisions.

+Over 3 years, I've worked across two ends of the data stack — engineering pipelines in Snowflake for a real client project (Mercedes-Benz, USA & Canada) at Infosys, and owning the full BI function at Troy Consultancy where I built dashboards that teams actually used daily.

+My focus areas:
+- **ELT pipeline development** in Snowflake — from raw ingestion through Bronze → Silver → Gold layers
-- Learning and using **Python (Pandas)** for data cleaning and CSV/Excel preprocessing
+- **Automation** using Snowpipe, Streams, and Tasks for CDC and scheduled workflows
-- Curious by nature and motivated by solving data problems and improving pipeline reliability
+- **BI & reporting** with Power BI, connecting to SQL Server, Excel, and web sources
+- **Query & warehouse optimization** — I pay attention to compute costs and performance, not just making things work

 ---